| Spread

 genealogy, spread spectrum radio is

+developing into a core technology for today's wireless challenges.
 While available for many years, spread spectrum radio was employed

 almost exclusively for military use.
 In 1985, the FCC allowed spread